ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step06.md

 Good libraries usually document exactly how to use the library in your application.
 In the case of this library - which is a web component library built using a technology called <a href="https://stenciljs.com" target="_blank">Stencil</a> - there are a couple of steps that need to be taken to use the library in an Angular project (like yours).

-Since Angular does not know about the custom elements in the library, the `CUSTOM_ELEMENTS_SCHEMA` import must be used.
+Since Angular does not know about the custom elements in the library, the `CUSTOM_ELEMENTS_SCHEMA` import must be used in `app.module.ts`.
 This tells the Angular compiler to ignore any elements it doesn't understand so long as they conform to the custom elements standard.

 ```TypeScript
 import {